Saurabhgithub1006/Cyberbullying-Text-Classification/README.md

 # 🚨  Cyberbullying-Text-Classification

+## Project Overview
+This project focuses on the automatic detection of cyber-bullying using a dataset compiled from various sources.

-## 🧾Description:
+## Dataset
-*) Worked on dataset which is  a collection of datasets from different sources related to the automatic detection of cyber-bullying.
+Description: A collection of datasets from different sources related to the automatic detection of cyber-bullying.
+Primary Dataset: Twitter_parsed tweets dataset.
-*) It is twitter_parsed tweets dataset, where I have  classified whether the tweet is toxic or not.
+## Objective: Classify whether a tweet is toxic or not.
+Approach
+Data Collection:

+Compiled a diverse dataset of tweets from multiple sources.
+## Data Preprocessing:

+Cleaned and preprocessed the tweets to prepare them for analysis.
+## Natural Language Processing (NLP):

-*) Performed step-by-step NLP approach to identify the toxicity of tweets .
+Performed a step-by-step NLP approach to identify the toxicity of tweets.
-*) Classified the tweets in binary value .
+## Feature Engineering:

+Extracted relevant features from the tweets for model training.
+## Modeling:

-*) Applied ML models and DL models to get desired target results.
+Applied Machine Learning (ML) and Deep Learning (DL) models to classify the tweets.
-*) The target variable is oh-label and the evaluation metric is F1-score.
+## Classification:

+Classified the tweets into binary values (toxic or not toxic).
+Evaluation
+## Target Variable: Binary classification (toxic or not toxic).
+Evaluation Metric: F1-score to measure the accuracy of the model.